What are the best tips and advice for new real estate agents in 2023?

-Most of of the new real estate agent tips we received was all good advice.
-Lets have some fun with a few worst advice responses and a few of our own:
+Most of the new real estate agent tips we received were all good advice.
+Let’s have some fun with a few worst real estate advice responses and a few of our own:

 Buy Zillow Leads – In our opinion, buying Zillow leads is very bad advice for a brand new real estate agent.
 Why?
 It can be very expensive, very competitive, and it may just plain not work for you depending on your targetted zip codes.

 We are not 100% against buying Zillow leads once you have dozens and dozens of client transactions closed and you can reach out to them for reviews to place on your Zillow profile.

 In fact we have personally spent tens of thousands on Zillow leads.
 It works for us because we are in a high price point zip code and we also have dozens of reviews in our Zillow profile.

 We are ok paying $4,000+ or more for a month of leads if we can close one transaction that nets us a $15,000 commission check. (by the way, $4k is a random number.
 It’s not exactly what we spend).

 Having said that if you are a new real estate agent with a limited budget, Zillow may wipe out your budget very, very quickly.

 Get a Real Estate Coach – This isn’t the worst real estate advice but most brand new real estate agents can’t afford that luxury.
 The best real estate coaches can be very expensive.